MeridianResearch/externalization/tests/early_exit_teacher/README.md

 This module implements an early exit mechanism allowing the model to dynamically decide when to stop processing at intermediate layers rather than always going through all layers

-`early_exit_predictions.py` contain the classes to generate the predictions and `run_early_predictions.py` does the prediction, saves them to a json file and renders the visualization
+`early_exit_predictions.py` contains the classes to generate the predictions and `run_early_predictions.py` does the prediction, saves them to a json file and renders the visualization

 ## Execution Modes